wp-plugins/dsidxpress-iskip/readme.txt

 == Screenshots ==

-1. Before hovering
+1. Before hovering (view video on Description tab)
-2. While hovering
+2. While hovering  (view video on Description tab)

 == Changelog ==

+= 1.2 (on May 1, 2014) =
+* Added support for dsIDXpress Pro
+* Confirmed WordPress 3.9 support

 = 1.1 =
 * Liftoff!

 == Upgrade Notice ==

+= 1.2 (on May 1, 2014) =
+* Added support for dsIDXpress Pro
+* Confirmed WordPress 3.9 support

 = 1.1 =
 Liftoff!